dkmanutd/TextAdventureGame-Python/README.md

 # TextAdventureGame-Python

+School:     Hult International Business School
+Course:     Data Science-Python (DAT -5301)
+Assignment: Text Adventure Game Development

 Within two weeks of learning how to code in Python, I was tasked with this assignment to develop a Text Adventure Game.